secretstartups/handbook/blog/release-posts/index.html.md

 #### Top feature

-_**Note**: If you would like a feature to be considered for a `top` feature, create the release post MR with the feature as `primary` and reach out to the [messaging lead](/handbook/marketing/blog/release-posts/) on Slack at #release-post to let them know you would like your feature to be considered.
-The messaging lead is the DRI for selecting the `top` feature and will make their choice from all `primary` features in the release._
+_**Note**: If you would like a feature to be considered for a `top` feature, create the release post MR with the feature as `primary` and reach out to the release post PM lead on Slack at #release-post to let them know you would like your feature to be considered.
+The PM lead is the DRI for selecting the `top` feature and will make their choice from all `primary` features in the release._

 The top feature of the release is mentioned right after the MVP section, prior to other primary features.
 An image or video and documentation links are required.
 The [TW lead](#tw-lead) will pay close attention to the content of this item, as it is the "headline" feature for the release and it's especially important to get it right.